 The bureau announced Feb.
 22, 2012, that it was collecting data on overdraft practices and would complete the inquiry by the end of 2012.
 Nine large banks including Bank of America Corp.
-(BAC), U.S. Bancorp (USB) and Regions Financial Corp.
-(RF) are providing information, said four people briefed on the inquiry.
+(BAC:US), U.S. Bancorp (USB:US) and Regions Financial Corp.
+(RF:US) are providing information, said four people briefed on the inquiry.

 This month, the consumer bureau’s director, Richard Cordray, said no decisions have been made about possible new rules.
 He said that “over the next couple of years” the agency will continue to work on the matter.

 “If and when we act on this issue there will be plenty of advance discussion,” Cordray told credit unions during a Feb.
 5 conference call.
 “There will be opportunities if we do decide to propose rules.”